fauziwig/elearningku/README.md

-# E-Learning Platform
+# E-Learning Platform | ElearningKu

 ## Overview
-The E-Learning Platform is a web application designed to facilitate online learning.
+ElearningKu is a web application designed to facilitate online learning.
 It provides features for managing courses, quizzes, and user interactions, making it an ideal solution for educational institutions and independent educators.

 ## Features
 - Course management